otator/reading-notes/read6b.md

 ### Input
-A computer must have the ability to gain input from users, from the keyboard as text or numbers, from the microphone as voice or from the camera and other inputs.<br>
+A computer must have the ability to gain input from users, from the keyboard as text or numbers, from the microphone as voice or from the camera and other inputs.

  ### Store
- A computer must be able to store the input data into storage like RAM or Hard Desk.<br>
+ A computer must be able to store the input data into storage like RAM or Hard Desk.

  ### Process
- A computer need to do processes to the stored data
+ A computer need to do processes to the stored data.

  ### Output
  A computer must be able to out the data as song, video, or even a webpage.